 Of course supplement companies have come out with their own “techno-functional ultra-repartitioning multi-dimensional”* post-workout drink formulas that are claimed to be the latest breakthrough.
 Besides the carbs and protein in these formulas, many of the additional compounds are either under dosed (ergo the ‘label decoration’ syndrome), have no particular justification for being in the formula in the first place, or both (ergo, the ‘shot gun’ approach)…but I digress.

 Now I have to take at least some blame—or credit—for this predicament, depending on how you want to view it.
-I have written extensively about the importance of post-workout nutrition in all manner of articles, and give the topic extensive focus in my Bodybuilding Revealed e-book.
+I have written extensively about the importance of post-workout nutrition in all manner of articles, and give the topic extensive focus in my (now FREE!)
+Bodybuilding Revealed e-book.